DrC0okie/polaris/polaris-beacon/README.md

 ## License

-This project's original code is currently distributed for educational and internal research purposes only.
+This project original code is currently distributed for educational and internal research purposes only.
 Licensing terms for the original contributions to Polaris Beacon will be defined at a later date.

 This project relies on several third-party libraries and components, each with its own license: